Roofing dumpster rental in Pomona

 Asphalt Shingle Weight and Tonnage Planning

 The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment is added, so the hooklift truck needs to route the right can.
+Roofers route a 25-square tear-off at roughly three to five tons, and that’s before the underlayment.
 How does that translate to a 10-yard?
-It caps at about two tons, which keeps the weight limit inside the haul-out range on a single pass.
+The hooklift truck routes the weight inside its weight limit on a single pass, which is why roofing dumpsters cap the load to stay legal.

 Driveway Placement for Roofing Crew Workflow